yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/yba-overview.md

 - You are deploying a single [stretched cluster across multiple clouds](../create-deployments/create-universe-multi-cloud/) (for example, one cluster with some nodes on AWS, others on GCP, and/or others on Azure).
 - Any other cases where you must retain control over creating the VMs and/or Linux OS, and can't give this control to YBA.

-With the on-premises provider, after creating VMs manually (that is, outside of YBA), you will add them to your on premises provider's free pool of servers.
+With the on-premises provider, after creating VMs manually (that is, outside of YBA), you will add them to your on-premises provider's free pool of servers.
 Subsequently, when creating the universe, database nodes are taken from the on-premises provider's free pool of servers and added to the universe.

 ### Kubernetes